cm-jones/cm-jones/README.md

 Hi!
-My name is Cody Michael Jones. 👋
+My name is Cody Jones. 👋

 - My favorite programming language is C. It was "love at first segmentation fault".
 - My academic background is in physics and mathematics.
 As a result, I have always loved theoretical computer science.